nishizhen/grownetics/Handbook/how-we-work.md

 ## Grownetics Values

-Compassion - Practice empathy towards yourself, your co-workers, your clients, and your planet.
+- **Compassion** - Practice empathy towards yourself, your co-workers, your clients, and your planet.
+- **Transparency** - Honesty and Openness, Fair and Collaborative
+- **Ownership** - To take ownership of something is to be responsible for it.
+Responsability doesn't mean blame, just owning the ability to respond.
-Honest & Open - Honesty, Fairness, Open and Collaborative Ownership - Take Ownership, Do Whatever it Takes, Grit, Self Starter, Indomitable Humble - Tolerance, Freedom, Humble, Respectful Creative - Question the Status Quo, Get to first principles Efficient - Work smart, not hard, while maximizing efficiency and minimizing waste.
+- **Humble** - Tolerance, Freedom, Humble, Respectful
+- **Creative** - Question the Status Quo, Get to first principles
+- **Efficient** - Work smart, not hard, while maximizing efficiency and minimizing waste.
-Detail Oriented - Get it done attitude w/precision and attention to detail
+- **Detail Oriented** - Get it done attitude w/precision and attention to detail

 ## Choose Your Level of Excellence